|

 was formed in 1993 to create applications for developers using

 hand held computers.
-The initial product, NS BASIC for the
+The initial product, NS BASIC/Newton, started shipping in 1994 and became

 In late